HopingTang/HopingTang.github.io/_posts/2016-04-19-opencv-3-1-0-installation-error-note.markdown

                  from Documents/opencv/modules/videoio/src/cap_gphoto2.cpp:32:
 ```

 invalid conversion?
 I thought that the reason might be that my gphoto2 is incompatible to OpenCV's.
-Then I do a quite search and find the [same problem in StackOverflow](https://stackoverflow.com/questions/33020197/open-cv-build-error)
+Then I do a quick search and find the [same problem in StackOverflow](https://stackoverflow.com/questions/33020197/open-cv-build-error)

 So I remove `gphoto2-2.6` and follow the answer which prove my guess and install `libgphoto2-2.5.7` and `gphoto2-2.5.6` from source.